Ecwid/ecwid-api-docs/includes/_customer_groups.md

 HTTP Status | Meaning
 ------------|--------
-402 | Store doesn't have access to customer groups feature 404 | Customer group is not found
+402 | Store doesn't have access to customer groups feature, it's available on Business plan and higher 404 | Customer group is not found
 500 | Cannot retrieve the customer info because of an error on the server